Carabouille/Alarm_Clock_dawn_simulator/README.md

 Thanks to photosynthesis for creating the oxygen that I breathe

-Thanks to the reviwer !!
+Thanks to the reviewer !!
 I know the project is not easy to understand ;-;

 Thanks to Soup for the free koi with the streak !